tongwu-msft/azure-rest-api-specs/documentation/logic/actions-and-triggers.md

 ## ForEach action

 This is a looping action that will iterate over an array and perform inner actions for each item.
-By default the foreach loop will execute in parallel (20 executions in parallel at a time) and is limited to processing 5,000 items.
+By default the foreach loop will execute in parallel (20 executions in parallel at a time).
 Execution rules can be set using the `operationOptions` parameter.

 |Name|Required|Type|Description|
 |--------|------------|--------|---------------|